ddev/ddev/docs/content/users/basics/troubleshooting.md

     * This technique may not work on Windows WSL2, see below.
     * Only 10 hosts are valid on a line on traditional Windows, see [below](#windows-hosts-file-limited-to-10-hosts-per-line); beyond that hostnames are ignored.

-### Windows WSL2 Name Resolution on Non-`ddev.site` Hostnames or When Not Internet-Connected

-On Windows WSL2, there is a hosts file inside the WSL2 instance at `/etc/hosts`, and another on the Windows side at `C:\Windows\system32\drivers\etc\hosts`.
-Many people use a browser on the Windows side, which has no idea about hostnames that may be set up in WSL2’s `/etc/hosts` file.
-So a WSL2 project which uses `*.ddev.site` works fine when accessed by a browser on the Windows side, as long as internet connectivity is available for `*.ddev.site` DNS lookups to succeed.

-However, if the project uses non-`ddev.site` hostnames, an internet connection is not available, or if `use_dns_when_possible` is `false` in `.ddev/config.yaml`, a Windows-side browser will be unable to look up project hostnames.
-You’ll get complaints from the browser like “[url] server IP address could not be found” or “We can’t connect to the server at [url]”.
-In this case, you can:

-1. Add the needed hostname(s) manually to the Windows hosts file.
-This can easily be done with the *Windows* version of `ddev.exe` by running `sudo ddev hostname <hostname> 127.0.0.1` on *Windows* in PowerShell or Cmd or Git Bash.
-2. Or run a browser within WSL2.
-On Windows 11 this is built in, but in Windows 10 may require an X11 server like X410.

 ### DNS Rebinding Prohibited

 You may see one of several messages: